Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 After the second world war, the deer became known as national treasures and are still protected creatures today.

-close up of the head of an adorable deer in Nara park in Japan
+Close up of the head of an adorable deer in Nara park in Japan

-Mostly very gentle and polite creatures
+They are mostly very gentle and polite creatures

-When Expectations Are Exceeded
+When Expectations Are Exceeded - Seeing The Bowing Deer In Nara

 There’s always a risk that new experiences won’t live up to expectations.
 There is so much information available that can influence our thoughts and opinions about things before we’ve even signed up to something.

-Meeting the deer in Nara was something I purposefully kept low expectations about.
+Seeing the deer in Nara was something I purposefully kept low expectations about.
 I’d seen and read references to the friendly Nara deer, but I had reservations about it.
-Not that the deer wouldn’t be nice, but, that because they are wild animals, we might not actually see any.
-Perhaps all the things I had read had been overly positive.
-So as not to be disappointed, I reminded myself there was every possibility that we would not encounter the woodland creatures.
+There was every possibility we might not actually see any.

 Well, my expectations were knocked out of the park!
 There were so many deer.
 Hundreds and hundreds of them!
 And they did bow, just as I’d seen and read that they would!